 In that same post, there is another experience that Jehovah’s Witnesses share in their literature, about “Selma,” who was chastised and lectured by the JW studying the bible with her because Selma wasn’t loving enough to the husband who was physically beating her.
 Selma decided to put up with her husband’s abuse and prayed that she could be more loving to him, and 17 years later he became a JW.

 In this post you can read about two more examples, one of a man admitting that he acted “like a jerk” to his wife, and another of a man who continuously threatened and harassed his wife, and at one point left for three days with no communication or explanation, simply because she went to a JW religious service.

 Interestingly, in all these stories above it doesn’t say that the abuse on the part of the husbands actually stopped after they became Jehovah’s Witnesses, at least not right away.
 Domestic violence was common in the organization as I bring out in this post, so who knows how long the families needed to continue enduring physical, emotional, and verbal abuse from their violent husbands and fathers, even after they became Jehovah’s Witnesses themselves.

 While a few of those experience don’t mention children, Valerie specifically mentions having both a son and a daughter.
 The experiences all seem to have a big happy ending for the adults, but the potential effects on children when it comes to being raised in homes marked by domestic violence are worth considering.

 To me, that is.

-You will also never see the literature published by Jehovah’s Witnesses telling women to take their children into consideration when they are being abused, and to think of leaving for their sake.
-I know this because I’ve looked.
+You will also never see the literature published by Jehovah’s Witnesses telling women to take their children into consideration when they are being abused, and to think of leaving for the children’s sake.
+I know this, because I’ve looked.
 You will not find one article about domestic violence that tells women that they should be concerned for the health, safety, emotional well-being, or even the lives of their own children when in these abusive and violent situations.